 The Masson's of Myterra Ranch

 Myterra Ranch is located in the scenic sand hills of East Central Alberta, west of Provost, Alberta and just east of the hamlet of Metiskow along Highway 13.
-It is famly owned and operated by myself and Connie, our son Ben is 19 years old now and busy persuing an education in heavy duty Ag mechanics at Olds College.
-However we have an unofficial Australian son, Jake Kruidenier, who lives on the ranch and is a top hand in helping with the cattle and horses.
+It is famly owned and operated by myself and Connie, our son Ben is 22 years old now and busy persuing a career in heavy duty Ag mechanics at Battle River Equip. in Provost.

 The main ranch yard is located on the quarter of land that was homesteaded by my great Grandfather in 1910.
 The yard is well protected from wind by the groves of trees that surround it.
 Our land base consists of deeded land and rented pasture.
 In addition to our quarter horses we have a cow/calf enerprise based on Shorthorn and Black Angus breeding.
+Most years we also graze yearling steers and or heifers from May to September.
 We enjoy using our ranch raised horses to ride when we are moving and sorting cattle.

 To carry on Pepinics Master's legacy we had kept several of his daughters as broodmares.
 So in 2009 we began searching for a second stallion that we felt would be a good cross.
 By a streak of good fortune we came across a grey, 2002 son of Playgun, for sale in Florida, Circle Bar Grey Gun.
 So early in 2010, together with Gord and Cindy Conley we purchased the horse, having only seen photographs of him.
 He was trailered to th the Alberta/Montana border where we seen him in the flesh for the first time and brought him home.
 Circle Bar Grey Gun, a.k.a.
 Casper, turned out to be a beautiful well mannered stud.